-Flour + Water Pizzeria is the latest addition from the Mission District-based Flour + Water Hospitality Group, which runs two other restaurants, a “pasta shop” that also serves sandwiches and a cocktail bar.
+Flour + Water Pizzeria is from the Mission District-based Flour + Water Hospitality Group, which runs two other restaurants, a “pasta shop” that also serves sandwiches and a cocktail bar.
 But the pizzeria marks its first foray into North Beach, the iconic Italian neighborhood once described by the late Chronicle columnist Herb Caen as “1,001 neon-splattered joints alive with the Italian air of garlic.”
 Even Flour + Water’s space at 532 Columbus Ave. is infused with food history, having been formerly occupied by the beloved Rose Pistola, which closed back in 2017 after more than two decades.

 But since it opened in June, Flour + Water Pizzeria has held its own as a new member of North Beach’s venerable pizza community.
 Unlike, say, Tony's Pizza Napoletana across the street, Flour + Water’s pies don’t fit into a specific pizza genre.